Top 6 Industries that Accept Bitcoin

 Julius Baer, one of Switzerland’s largest private banks, will give its clients access to crypto assets.
 It will be possible thanks to a collaboration with SEBA Crypto AG, one of the country’s first cryptocurrency banks.

 In America, USAA was among the first to pilot Bitcoin integration.
 The financial institution allows its customers to invest, transfer funds to a bank account, pay for insurance, and much more.
 Another American bank supporting cryptocurrencies is Simple.
 It works with various crypto-exchanges and enables its clients to buy and sell digital money.
-Such deposits are insured by the Federal Deposit Insurance Corporation (FDIC), which gives the investors a guarantee for the safety of their funds.
+Such deposits are insured by the Federal Deposit Insurance Corporation (FDIC), which gives the investors a guarantee for the safety of their funds, if needed you can betting without SSN here.

 6. The Tech Industry